gradio-app/gradio/guides/02_building-interfaces/00_the-interface-class.md

 Let's say you want to customize the slider to have values from 1 to 10, with a default of 2.
 And you wanted to customize the output text field — you want it to be larger and have a label.

-If you use the actual class for `gr.Textbox` and `gr.Slider` instead of using the string shortcut, you have access to much more customizability through component attributes.
+If you use the actual classes for `gr.Textbox` and `gr.Slider` instead of the string shortcuts, you have access to much more customizability through component attributes.

 $code_hello_world_2
 $demo_hello_world_2